 After getting to know one another, we entered the main room where the distribution was being held.
 Among the many categories of food presented were milk, vegetables, cereal, pasta, green beans, tuna, bread, bagels, sausages, soup, and rice.
 Besides staple products, we offered toiletries, candy, and an array of infantile books.

-As for myself, I can attest to the great amount of joy one receives after aiding others in such a simple way.
-Additionally, helping out families in an interactive fashion undoubtedly adds greater satisfaction to the act of kindness.
+I can attest to the great amount of joy one receives after aiding others in such a simple way.
+Helping out families in an interactive fashion undoubtedly adds greater satisfaction to the act of kindness.
 Getting to know the families and becoming conscious of how much a single bag of groceries could have an impact on their daily life brings about a personal and unforgettable aspect to the event.